GizmoRay/obsidian-goal-tracker/README.md

 A simple and flexible goal tracking plugin for Obsidian that allows you to track your goals using daily, weekly, or monthly views.

 **Does not require any other plugins, or custom-coding.
-Just use the markup format below and everything works**
+Just use the markdown format below and everything works**

 ## Features